mediar-ai/screenpipe/README.md

 ## Example vercel/ai-chatbot that query screenpipe autonomously

-Check this example of screenpipe
+Check this example of screenpipe which is a chatbot that make requests to your data to answer your questions

 https://github.com/louis030195/screen-pipe/assets/25003283/6a0d16f6-15fa-4b02-b3fe-f34479fdc45e

-## Data privacy

-- 100% of the data stay local in a SQLite database and mp4 files
-- if you use an LLM like OpenAI, part of your data will be sent to Microsoft servers, you can use a local LLM like [Chrome AI](https://sdk.vercel.ai/providers/community-providers/chrome-ai)

 ## Status